cosmos72/stmx/README.md

         (run-atomic #'init-foo-a-and-b)

+- `RUN-ORELSE` is the function version of `ORELSE`: it accepts any number of functions and executes them as alternatives in separate, nested
+  transactions:
-- `RUN-ORELSE` is the function version of `ORELSE`: it accepts any number of functions and executes them as alternatives in separate nested transactions: if the first retries or is invalid, the second will be executed and so on, until one function either commits (returns normally) or rollbacks (signals an error or condition).
+  if the first retries or is invalid, the second will be executed and so on, until one function either commits (returns normally) or rollbacks (signals an error or condition).